nlhkabu/nlhkabu.github.io/_posts/2015-03-19-bdd-part-two.md

 Finally, to define the many-to-many relationship between `User` and `Interest`, we need to setup our interests as a method using the [post_generation](https://factoryboy.readthedocs.org/en/latest/reference.html#factory.post_generation) hook.

 Voila!
-Now we're all set to create mock objects in our tests.
+Now we're all set to create objects in our tests.
 For example, we can:

 ```python
 # Create a User with the default settings